Lonelywolf88/cloud-video-transcoder/README.md

+## Introduction

-A cloud-native video processing application built with Node.js, Express, and AWS services.
-Users can upload videos, which are automatically transcoded into multiple resolutions, thumbnailed, and auto-tagged using machine learning.
-The platform supports authentication, multi-user access, admin controls, and stateless horizontal scaling.Need to do "aws configure sso" to able to sign in to s3
+This project is a cloud-native video processing application built with Node.js, Express, and AWS services.
+Users can upload videos that are automatically transcoded into multiple resolutions, generate thumbnails, and are enriched with machine learning–based auto-tagging.
+The platform supports authentication, multi-user access, admin controls, and stateless horizontal scaling for scalable and reliable performance.